Slumber

 • Other pet requirements

-I need a resident dog to help me feel safe.
-I've never met cats so I'm unsure!
+I need a resident dog to help me feel safe and no resident cats.

 • House and garden requirements

-I’m active and would love a large, secure garden to let off steam.
+I’m active and would love a secure garden to let off steam.

 • Out and about requirements